bitnami/bitnami-ui/README.md

 The HEx design system is released under the [Apache-2.0 license](https://github.com/bitnami/hex/tree/master/LICENSE).

-Copyright © 2018 Bitnami.
-The Bitnami names and logos are trademarks of Bitnami.
+Copyright © 2018 BitRock Inc. (DBA Bitnami).
+The Bitnami names, logos and all product names are trademarks of BitRock Inc.